Links on Android Authority may earn us a commission. Learn more.

 Value and competition

-Motorola has not made my job as a reviewer easy with the Motorola Edge (2021).
+Motorola has not made our job as reviewers easy with the Motorola Edge (2021).
 The unlocked model, at the full $699 price, clearly plays in the same space as sub-flagships where it’s entirely outmatched.
-Even if I ignore the deficiencies compared to last year’s Motorola Edge, the Edge of 2021 still falls short of the ~$700 competition.
+Even if we ignore the deficiencies compared to 2020’s Motorola Edge, the Edge of 2021 still falls short of the ~$700 competition.

-From my perspective, the real issue here is the pricing.
+The real, ongoing issue here is pricing.
 There are things to like about the phone but, put simply, it doesn’t deserve to cost $699.
-Perhaps that’s why Motorola is offering discounts on it.
-At the moment, Motorola is offering a $100 discount on the unlocked model, dropping the price to $599.
-That’s a much more palatable price.
-How long that promotion will be available from Motorola and other retailers is anyone’s guess.
 The good news is the Verizon version, though it has less memory and storage, is more reasonably priced at $549.

 The Edge of 2021 falls somewhat short of the competition in a few key areas and doesn't earn its $699 price tag.

-What can you get for about the same retail price as the Motorola Edge?
+What else can you get for about the same retail price as the Motorola Edge?
 Plenty.
-There’s the Samsung Galaxy S21 ($799), which is the total package.
+There’s the vanilla Samsung Galaxy S22 ($799), which is the total package.
 It’s got every feature you could want, including wireless charging and much better and more versatile cameras, and longer software support.
-While it’s worth spending the extra $100 already, the Galaxy S21 is often available at a reduced price if you can wait for a sale.
+The S22 is worth the extra $100.
+You could splurge a bit more and go for the Galaxy S22 Plus ($999).
+It’s got better battery life and even better cameras.

 Motorola Edge review: The verdict

 The Motorola Edge (2021) is a puzzling device.
-It’s clearly a step up from Motorola’s low-to-mid-tier G series devices and yet it fails to advance the flagship Edge nameplate in a meaningful way.
+It’s clearly a step up from Motorola’s G series devices and yet it failed to advance the flagship Edge nameplate in a meaningful way.

 The best value here is for Verizon customers.

 Motorola’s phone does have a few things going for it.
 First there’s the generous and sharp screen, the killer battery life, and leading connectivity suite (as long as you’re on Verizon or T-Mobile for 5G).
-The software story is good enough for the price tag and Motorola’s My UX additions are tasteful and genuinely helpful.
+Motorola’s My UX additions are tasteful and genuinely helpful.

-The best value here is likely for Verizon customers.
+The best value here remains with Verizon customers.
 Yes, they’ll get less RAM and storage, but they’ll gain mmWave 5G and baked-in carrier support.
 And at $549, the Verizon model makes a lot more sense.

 The Motorola Edge (2021) is a serviceable smartphone and is decent as an upper mid-ranger in Verizon’s portfolio, but as a full-price proposition, it fails to live up to the sub-flagship phones with which it competes.